answebdev/shoppies/README.md

 # My Approach

 In creating this app, I began with the overall structure and organization of the folder structure.
 Since I knew I was going to use React, I created a **components** folder where the components would go.
 Inside the **components** folder, I also created a **misc** folder for other components, like the loading spinner.
 I also created a **utilities** folder inside for the useDebounce Hook that I used for debouncing to prevent API calls from being fired on every keystroke.
 As I decided to use CSS Modules for the styling, I created a separate styles folder inside the **src** folder and created a separate CSS file for each component.
+I also created a separate **img** folder for the images used, as well as the spinner gif.

+For the design, I wanted to keep it within family of the existing brand.
+That way, the application would have the trust of the Shopify brand, and the winner would carry more impact.
+For this, I referred to the [Shopify](https://www.shopify.com/ "Shopify's Homepage") website in order to see what kind of layout, color, logos, and typograpy were used.
+In creating the design for my application, I used this as a reference in the selection of colors, font style, etc. used in my application.

 # Technologies Used